Should kids wear sunglasses? Of course, they are cute in sunglasses. But do they really need them?

-As age and experience is all I have to evaluate this information about our eyes with, here is my ideas about how important protecting our kids eyesight is:
+As age and experience are all I have to evaluate this information about our eyes with, here are my ideas about how important protecting our kid’s eyesight:

 When I remember how my grandparents aged, and the vision issues they had.
-Then add my parents experiences that I am aware of, my genetics were good for vision thorugh out life.
+Then add my parent’s experiences that I am aware of, my genetics were good for vision throughout life.

 However, Bible reading was the main reading for my grandparents.
 TV and newspapers as well as the Bible for my parents.
 They wore glasses to help them read.

-Now all the long hours in front of computers and TV with a love of reading, I feel I would have had better eyesight now if the catarac was not there.
+Now all the long hours in front of computers and TV with a love of reading, I feel I would have had better eyesight now if cataracts were not there.

-With better care for my eyes, I might could have skipped the retinea surgeries I have had.
-Old sun damaged eyes are not as strong as those that have escaped the sun damage.
+With better care for my eyes, I might have skipped the retina surgeries I have had.
+Old sun-damaged eyes are not as strong as those that have escaped the sun damage.